clubgamma/Whoami/README.md

 We all get confused a lot when we start contributing to open-source that how this thing works.
 To make whole open-source contribution thing easy for beginners to understand Club Gamma has introduced this new concept in which open-source contribution is simplified.
-Basically this project will give you the feel of how contribution to big open-source projects works
+Basically this project will give you the feel of how contribution to big open-source projects works.

+This repo contains the source code of : https://clubgamma.github.io/Whoami/public/

 ## But what contributors need to contribute